-2014-16 Executive Progress Report

-Commonwealth of Virginia Secretary of Finance

-Department of the Treasury

-As steward of the Commonwealth's financial resources, the Department of the Treasury's mission is to ensure excellence in the management of its banking, investing, and financing services and the administration of unclaimed property and insurance programs.

-Staffing 105 Salaried Employees, 4 Contracted Employees, 121 Authorized, and 8 Wage Employees.

-Financials Budget FY 2015, \$18.90 million, 41.24% from the General Fund.

-Trends Key Perf Areas ♠ Electronic Payments ♠ Investment return comparison

-Unclaimed Property claims

-♣ Number of checks printed Productivity

-Legend ↑ Increase, ↑ Decrease, ↑ Steady Legend Improving, Worsening,

-Maintaining

-Timely delivery of checks

-Movement to electronic payment

-For more information on administrative key, and productivity measures, go to www.vaperforms.virginia.gov

-Background and History
+Commonwealth of Virginia Secretary of Finance Departmer nt of the Treasu iry At A Glance ensure exce of the Commonwealth's financial resou llence in the management of its banki on of unclaimed property and insuranc ing, investing, and Staffing 105 Salaried Employees, 4 Contracted Employees, 121 Authorized, and 8 Wage Employees.
+Financials inancials Budget FY 2017, \$23.03 million, 39.92% from the General Fund.
+Trends Legend ▲ Increase, Decrease, Steady Key Perf Areas Productivity Legend Investment return comparison Timely delivery of checks Movement to electronic payment Improving, Worsening, Maintaining For mc pre information on administrative key, and productivity measur es, go to www.vaperforms.virginia.gov